- 1. Name of the medicinal product

 - 9. Date of first authorisation/renewal of the authorisation

 - 10. Date of revision of the text

 Before start of treatmentThe diagnosis of probable Alzheimer type of dementia should be adequately confirmed according to current clinical guidelines (see section 4.4).

 Starting doseThe recommended starting dose is 8 mg/day for 4 weeks.

-Nervous system disordersAlthough cholinomimetics are believed to have some potential to cause seizures, seizure activity may also be a manifestation of Alzheimer's disease.
+Nervous system disordersSeizures have been reported with galantamine (see section4 .8).
+Seizure activity may also be a manifestation of Alzheimer's disease.
 In rare cases an increase in cholinergic tone may worsen Parkinsonian symptoms.In a pooled analysis of placebo-controlled studies in patients with Alzheimer's dementia treated with galantamine cerebrovascular events were uncommonly observed (see section 4.8).
 This should be considered when administering galantamine to patients with cerebrovascular disease.